 FIRST ALERT ISSUED | From First Alert Chief Meteorologist Riley Hale

-BIG cool down by tomorrow.
-First Alert Issued for morning lows in the 30s by mid-week.
+First Alert Issued for morning lows in the 30s tomorrow and Thursday morning.

 AUGUSTA, Ga.
-(WRDW/WAGT) - A cold front will move through the region tonight and usher in the coolest air we’ve seen so far this fall.
-Winds will be breezy out of the west between 12-18 mph with gusts near 25 mph possible.
-Lows tonight will be cooler in the 40s for central and northern CSRA counties, 50s for southern CSRA counties.
+(WRDW/WAGT) - A cold front moved through the region last night clearing the way for some of the coolest air we’ve seen so far this fall.

+The air is drying out behind the front, prompting dangerous burning conditions.
+Winds stay breezy this afternoon between 10-15 mph out of the northwest with gusts near 25 mph possible.
+A RED FLAG WARNING is in effect for western portions of our viewing area.

-Tuesday through Thursday afternoons will stay in the mid to lower 60s with morning temps Wednesday and Thursday in the low to mid-30s.
-Our first FROST ADVISORIES of the season could be possible, especially in our rural communities that are usually cooler than urban environments.
+Our first FROST ADVISORIES and FREEZE WARNINGS have been issued for early Wednesday morning with more frost and freeze advisories/warnings likely for Thursday morning, especially in our rural communities that are usually cooler than urban environments.
 Mid to upper 30s look to stick around into our Friday morning as well.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.